tskvrnda/vue-chill-code-input/README.md

 | clear | clear input |

 ## Warning
-- early alpha version under heavy development
+- early beta version under heavy development
 - any part of API can be changed

 ## Bugs and Features